nmattei/cmps3160/syllabus.md

 1. Identifying a dataset and establishing a GitHub.io Site, Extraction, Transform, and Load (ETL).
 (50 points).
 2. Exploratory Data Analysis (EDA) Your notebook from Part 1 but expanded to include graphs, visualizations, and stats that show you can manipulate your data and understand the dataset you are working with.
 (50 points).
 3. A final, in class presentation.
 (50 points).
-4. A final tutorial and website.
+4. A final tutorial and website which must include in addition to ETL and EDA a statistical or predictive model and testing.
 (100 points).

 **A complete version of the assignment can be found at the [Final Tutorial Page](/_projects/FinalTutorial.md).**